-ACTION 2.2 2 IMPROVED PEDESTRIAN & CYCLIST ENVIRONMENT ACTION 2.
-3 TRIAL PEDESTRIAN STREETS Diagnosis Beaufort Street is currently four lanes, including a bus priority lane in each direction.
+ACTION 2.2 IMPROVED PEDESTRIAN & CYCLIST ENVIRONMENT Diagnosis Beaufort Street is currently four lanes, including a bus priority lane in each direction.
 It is difficult to cross, especially for those with differing abilities, and the volume of vehicle traffic and frequency of Public Transport Authority buses does not support an enjoyable pedestrian or cyclist experience.
-Diagnosis The volume of traffic and high frequency bus routes on Beaufort Street makes it difficult to host events and gatherings.
-At the same time, there are a number of side streets off Beaufort Street within the Town Centre that carry significantly less traffic and have activated tenancies that would suit a more pedestrian oriented Beaufort Street has lots of vibrant nodes of activity.
+Analysis Beaufort Street has lots of vibrant nodes of activity.
 To visit these, pedestrians are required to cross the street at multiple points throughout the Town Centre.
-The central median provides some pedestrian refuge but is narrow, raised and in need of repair. streetscape.There is an opportunity to investigate and trial the pedestrianisationof key activated streets, including Grosvenor Road and BarleeStreet.
+The central median provides some pedestrian refuge but is narrow, raised and in need of repair.
 Formalised crosswalks are only located at the northern extent of the Town Centre, at the Beaufort and Walcott Street intersection.
-There is an opportunity through good urban design to reduce the dominance Analysis Trials can be undertaken to close these streets to understand if these spaces are suitable for a more permanent transformation of implementing a shared space similar to Leederville Village Square. of cars and improve the pedestrian's ability to negotiate the Town Centre.
-Solution Trial pedestrian spaces at Grosvenor Road or Barlee Street.
-Analysis The City understands the importance of canopy cover, planting, street furniture, and streetscape amenities, and the role they play in improving walkability and encouraging people to linger longer.
-ACTION 2.4 Diagnosis 4 40KM/H SPEED LIMIT ZONE The variable speed limit in the Town Centre does not support the night time economy.
-To plan for the future, an audit should be undertaken to determine current deficiencies in the streetscape and opportunities to improve In 2009 Main Roads introduced a Variable Speed Limit zone on Beaufort Street between Lincoln Street and Walcott Street. pedestrian and cycle infrastructure.
+There is an opportunity through good urban design to reduce the dominance of cars and improve the pedestrian's ability to negotiate the Town Centre.
+The City understands the importance of canopy cover, planting, street furniture, and streetscape amenities, and the role they play in improving walkability and encouraging people to linger longer.
+To plan for the future, an audit should be undertaken to determine current deficiencies in the streetscape and opportunities to improve pedestrian and cycle infrastructure.
 Identified opportunities should be documented and developed into a plan, and the plan should be used to prioritise and guide other streetscape improvement projects such as the Beaufort Street median repair and replacement.
-Analysis Electronic signs display a 40km/h speed limit during peak pedestrian periods, Sunday-Thursday: 7:30am-10pm and Friday and Saturday: 7:30am-1am.
 Item 17 within the Brighter Beaufort Action Plan identifies the need to improve the safety and quantity of pedestrian crossings.
-Removal of the variable speed limit to formalise Beaufort Street from Lincoln Street to Queens Crescent as a 40km/h zone will Solution Undertake a streetscape audit and develop a plan to improve the pedestrian and cyclist experience on Beaufort Street (St Albans Avenue to Walcott Street) including improvements to road further support the Town Centre, which has a night time economy that extends later than the current variable speed limit times to improve pedestrian safety at all hours. crossings, pedestrian infrastructure, seating, greening and shade.
-Solution Advocate to Main Roads to formalise 40km/h along Beaufort Street.
+Solution Undertake a streetscape audit and develop a plan to improve the pedestrian and cyclist experience on Beaufort Street (St Albans Avenue to Walcott Street) including improvements to road crossings, pedestrian infrastructure, seating, greening and shade.